RagnarGrootKoerkamp/BAPCtools/doc/commands.md

 It supports the following flags when run for a single problem:
 - `[testcases]`: a list of testcases and/or directories to validate.
 See `run <testcases>` for allowed formats.
 When not set, all testcases are validated.
 - `--remove`: when passed, all invalid testcases are deleted.
-- `--move_to <directory>`: when passed, all invalid testcases are moved to the given directory.
+- `--move-to <directory>`: when passed, all invalid testcases are moved to the given directory.

 ## `constraints`